🏆 BUY ANY 5 ITEMS — GET 1 FREE · No code needed

 • Try to avoid artificial sweeteners such as sucralose since you need carbohydrate (sugar) for energy

 • Avoid sports bars that have trans fats.
-The words “hydrogenated” or “partially hydrogenated” in the ingredient list means trans fat
+The words hydrogenated or partially hydrogenated in the ingredient list mean trans fat

 • Look for at least 10 grams of protein per bar